Core Concepts

 Actions

-Section titled “Actions”An action is a user interaction with a delivered message.
+Section titled “Actions”An action is an explicit user interaction with a delivered message.
 The primary action type is ACK (acknowledge), which signals that the recipient has read and understood the message.
+The action system is generic — each action carries an optional payload, so new action types can be introduced without changing the delivery model.

 Actions drive workflow progression — when a user acknowledges a delivery, the workflow records the action and evaluates the next step.